MythTV/packaging/android/Readme.md

 ------------------------------------

 Currently there is no automated way to get all dependencies and build an apk in one step (although if you only want a build environment, using [Docker](https://github.com/MythTV/packaging/tree/master/android/docker) gets you started quite quickly).
-NOTE: The build platform is linux
+NOTE: The build platform is linux.
+At present this has been tested using a Virtual Machine running Ubuntu 20.04.
+Errors have been observed when using 22.04 instead.

 Prior to this step the user should go to their github.com account and create ssh keys per the documentation at [Connecting with ssh keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)